serenity-is/docs/tutorials/movies/adding_movie_genres.md

 Parameter name: lookupType
 ```

+> Forms are scanned at application startup, so there is no way to skip this error without fixing the issue.

 ### Display Genre in Movie Grid

 Currently, movie genre can be edited in the form but is not displayed in Movie grid.
 Edit MovieColumns.cs to show GenreName (not GenreId).